IxDay/gordon/README.rst

   database.

 * Then, fulfill the database by bringing the database helper container up:
-  ``docker-compose run dbwatcher bash`` and now run the helper script:
+  ``docker-compose run potatowatcher bash`` and now run the helper script:
   ``./helper.sh full_reinitialize``, you will see a lot of sql statements.
   Verify that everything is fine by connecting to the dabase for example (by typing ``./helper.sh``) and exit the container with the ``exit`` command.